Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 8 einfache Sensorik-Übungen für Zuhause: Dein Weg zum perfekten Kaffeeerlebnis

-A perfect espresso or a perfectly extracted filter coffee is no accident.
-It is the result of knowledge, experience, and above all, trained sensory perception.
-Because how can you optimize your grinder, machine, or the brew itself if you don't understand the nuances of your coffee?
+A perfect espresso or a perfectly extracted filter coffee is no coincidence.
+It is the result of knowledge, experience, and above all, trained sensory skills.
+After all, how can you optimize your grinder, machine, or brew if you don't understand the nuances of your coffee?
 We'll show you how you can easily train your sensory skills at home.
-Here you can find the video for the article.
+You can find the video for this article here.

-Sensory perception is the basis for recognizing the subtle differences in coffee.
-Only if you can distinguish acidity from bitterness or identify a "scratchy" body will you be able to make targeted adjustments.
-A well-stocked "sensory library" in your head helps you recognize taste differences and objectively assess the quality of your coffee.
-Because how are you going to categorize a taste if you don't even know what a strawberry tastes like?
-If your library is still a bit empty or dusty, here are some tips for practicing at home.
+Sensory skills are the foundation for recognizing the subtle differences in coffee.
+Only when you can distinguish acidity from bitterness or identify a "scratchy" body are you able to make targeted adjustments.
+A well-stocked "sensory library" in your head will help you identify taste differences and objectively assess the quality of your coffee.
+After all, how can you categorize a taste if you don't even know what a strawberry tastes like?
+If your library is still a bit empty or dusty, here are a few tips for practicing at home.

-Acidity is an essential component of coffees, especially specialty coffee, and can range from acetic acid to malic acid to citric acid.
-Acidity divides opinions and gives much to talk about.
-That's why Philipp wrote a detailed blog about it, and Ben and Michel made a video about too much acidity in espresso.
-However, all this knowledge is of little use if acidity as a basic taste cannot be defined.
-So how do you easily train your perception for it?
+Acidity is an essential component of coffee, especially specialty coffee, and can range from acetic and malic to citric acid.
+Acidity divides opinions and gives people a lot to talk about.
+That's why Philipp wrote a detailed blog post about it, and Ben and Michel made a video about too much acidity in espresso.
+However, all this knowledge is of little use if you cannot define acidity as a basic taste.
+So how can you easily train your perception of it?

 Lemon water challenge

 Squeeze half a lemon into a glass of water.
 Take a small sip of the pure lemon extract.
-Don't concentrate on the lemon taste, but on where on your tongue you perceive the acidity.
-Is it at the front, sides, back, or all over your tongue?
+Don't focus on the lemon taste, but rather on where on your tongue you perceive the acidity.
+Is it at the front, on the sides, at the back, or all over your tongue?
 Note your impressions.
 Gradually dilute the lemon water and observe how the intensity and perception change.

-Now you try to define the acidity in different coffees.
-You can do this by drawing different extractions with the same coffee on your espresso machine or making several brews with your manual brewer.
-You can also simply prepare a cupping with different coffees.
-Here you can see how to do it at home.
-Try to concentrate only on the acidity and not let yourself be guided by other impressions.
+Now try to define the acidity in different coffees.
+To do this, you can pull different extractions from your espresso machine using the same coffee or perform multiple brews with your manual brewer.
+You can also simply perform a cupping with different coffees.
+Here you can see how to replicate this at home.
+Try to focus only on the acidity and not be guided by other impressions.

 2. Bitterness: The often misunderstood element

-Bitterness is complex, as we have over 25 bitter receptors, which strongly influences individual perception.
-In an interview with Sara Marquart, Benjamin talks about the different qualities of bitterness and their scientific basis.
-Coffee is naturally bitter – but not green coffee, only through the breakdown of chlorogenic acids during roasting.
+Bitterness is complex, as we possess over 25 bitter receptors, which strongly influences individual perception.
+In an interview with Sara Marquart, Benjamin talks about the different qualities of bitterness and their scientific foundations.
+Coffee is naturally bitter—though not as green coffee, but only through the breakdown of chlorogenic acids during roasting.
 Michel and Ben discussed how this bitterness can be regulated during espresso extraction in this video.

 Lemon peel test

-The lemon is a multi-talent!
-While the juice is sour, the white part of the peel – the albedo – is very bitter.
-Cut off a small piece of it and chew on it.
-You will notice that bitterness often sets in with a delay and is usually perceived at the back of the palate.
+The lemon is a versatile talent!
+While the juice is sour, the white part of the peel—the albedo—is very bitter.
+Cut off a small piece and chew on it.
+You will notice that bitterness often kicks in with a delay and is usually perceived in the back part of the palate.

 Lemon